 This page is written for students planning to take German 221/231 who found First-Year German difficult, for students who have not taken a German course for a while, and for students who did not take German 101/102/103 at the University of Michigan.
 The suggestions are listed roughly in order of priority.

-1. Review the German 101/102 Video Lectures, Worksheets, Online Exercises, and Vocabulary Resources
+1. Review the German 101/102 Legacy Video Lectures, Worksheets, and Online Exercises

 2. Easy German and Super Easy German